Venturi scrubber: Ejector venturi scrubber

 Like a spray tower an ejector venturi scrubber uses a preformed spray.
 However, in an ejector venturi scrubber only a single nozzle is used instead of many nozzles.
 This nozzle operates at higher pressures and higher injection rates than those in most spray chambers.
 The high-pressure spray nozzle (up to 689 kPa or 100 psig) is aimed at the throat section of a venturi constriction.

 The ejector venturi is unique among available scrubbing systems since it can move the process gas without the aid of a fan or blower.
 The liquid spray coming from the nozzle creates a partial vacuum in the side duct of the scrubber.
 The partial vacuum is due to the Bernoulli effect, and is similar to water aspirators used in chemistry labs.
 This partial vacuum can be used to move the process gas through the venturi as well as through the facility's process system.
 In the case of easily-clogging material, explosive gasses, or extremely corrosive atmospheres, the elimination of a fan in the system can avoid many potential problems.

 The energy for the formation of scrubbing droplets comes from the injected liquid.
 The high pressure sprays passing through the venturi throat form numerous fine liquid droplets that provide turbulent mixing between the gas and liquid phases.
 Very high liquid-injection rates are used to provide the gas-moving capability and higher collection efficiencies.
 As with other types of venturis, a means of separating entrained liquid from the gas stream must be installed.
 Entrainment separators are commonly used to remove remaining small droplets.

+Inline venturi scrubber

+An inline venturi scrubber is a type of wet scrubber where the venturi throat is integrated directly into the gas stream without a separate vessel.
+The design creates a high velocity gas–liquid contact zone, which enhances particle capture efficiency.
+Inline venturi scrubbers can be used in industrial applications where both emission control and energy recovery are required.
+For example, some systems combine the scrubbing process with heat exchangers that recover thermal energy from the cleaned gas stream.
+These designs have been reported to achieve high removal efficiencies for particulate matter, including fine and ultrafine dust, while simultaneously reducing overall energy consumption of the facility.